FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 Connection interface version 1.4 includes all the functionality, introduced in version 1.3.
 It also provides:

--   Extended proxy functionality, where <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> can deny or blacklist proxies
+-   Extended proxy functionality, where {{< SecureTransport/componentshortname >}} can deny or blacklist proxies

 #### ProxyInfo getProxyInfo(); method

-This method is meant to hold and return the proxy instance (if any) used when performing Server-initiated transfers. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> needs it to be able to determine which proxy to deny or blacklist if transfers via this proxy are failing often in a predefined period of time.
+This method is meant to hold and return the proxy instance (if any) used when performing Server-initiated transfers. {{< SecureTransport/componentshortname  >}} needs it to be able to determine which proxy to deny or blacklist if transfers via this proxy are failing often in a predefined period of time.
 If a proxy is not used, this method can simply return null.
 The `ProxyInfo` object can be easily obtained using the [Proxy Service](#Proxy).

-### <span style="background-color: #ffffff;">Connection interface implementation version 1.5</span>
+###

-Connection interface version <span style="background-color: #ffffff;">1.5</span> includes all functionality, introduced in version 1.4.
+Connection interface version includes all functionality, introduced in version 1.4.
 It also provides:

--   Two new annotations `@RemoteDownloadPattern` and `@RemoteDownloadFolder` to notify <span class="mc-variable suite_variables.SecureTransportEdgeName variable">SecureTransport Edge</span> that these are the download folder and pattern to be used in <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Sentinel.
+-   Two new annotations `@RemoteDownloadPattern` and `@RemoteDownloadFolder` to notify {{< SecureTransport/securetransportedgename >}} that these are the download folder and pattern to be used in {{< SecureTransport/companyname >}} Sentinel.

-### <span style="background-color: #ffffff;">Connection interface implementation version 1.6</span>
+###

-Connection interface version <span style="background-color: #ffffff;">1.6</span> includes all functionality, introduced in version 1.5.
+Connection interface version includes all functionality, introduced in version 1.5.
 It also provides:

 -   Two new services - `TransferAttributesData` and `AccountAttributesData` that can be used for reading transfer and account-related attributes for the currently transferred file.

 <span id="Connecti"></span>

-### <span style="background-color: #ffffff;">Connection interface implementation version 1.7</span>
+###

-Connection interface version <span style="background-color: #ffffff;">1.7</span> includes all functionality, introduced in version 1.6.
+Connection interface version includes all functionality, introduced in version 1.6.
 It also provides:

 -   `SSLContextService`, which constructs `SSLContext`, `SSLSocketFactory` objects, to be used when connecting over secure connection to a remote partner.